arnoldfederis/builder-to-sql/readme.md

 ## Laravel Builder to SQL

 ## Description
-Render Eloquent or Query builder to Sql
+Render Eloquent or Query builder to Sql.

+In this package will automatically replace all `?` from `toSql()` result with your bindings.

+This is useful when you don't want to manual query.

 ## Compatibility
 `Laravel 5 to latest version`